mdart86/Pixello/README.md

 ## Video Walkthrough

-A 7 minute walkthrough of our app has been recorded and is available to be viewed [here]() on Google Drive
+A 7 minute walkthrough of our app has been recorded and is available to be viewed [here](https://youtu.be/8i7mTHPpQwQ) on YouTube.

 <a href="#top">Back to top</a>